A few words about my professional background

 I was born and grew up in Warsaw, Poland.

 This is also where I studied Psychology and Neuroscience at the University of Warsaw at the same time as working as an assistant director of one of the first private art galleries behind the iron curtain - talking with artists, helping to organise their exhibitions and shows, and coordinating sales.
-This was the time when creative Arts were seen as evolving out of immediate inner experiencing, basically anti-institutional and anti-regime, a social and political critic.
+This was the time when creative Arts were seen as evolving out of immediate experience of an oppressed individual, anti-institutional and anti-regime; basically acted as the social and political critic.

-The ferment of my formative years in Poland had strong influence on the rest of my life, including my interest in Gestalt therapy that makes it not only for a humane discipline of healing, but a way of living creatively in the modern age.
+The ferment of my formative years in Poland had a strong influence on the rest of my life, including my interest in Gestalt therapy that makes it not only for a humane discipline of healing, but a way of living creatively in the uncertain times.
+“Now, more than ever, you cannot lock down the future.”

 I moved to the UK in the mid-80's and settled in London.